OpenVINO™ Explainable AI Toolkit (3/3): Saliency map interpretation#

 Import ImageNet label names#

-To conveniently view label names in saliency maps, we provide ImageNet label names information to the explanation call.
+To conveniently view label names in saliency maps, we prepare and provide ImageNet label names information to the explanation call.

 %%capture